Yevzhen/ExamFeedback/README.md

 ## Usage

-1. Login as a student.
+1. Sign Up / Log In as a student.

 2. Select an exam question's number and provide feedback.

 3. Submit the form to save feedback.

 4. Receive confirmation message on successful submission.

+5. Logout when finished.